 Plastic surgery continued its course over the centuries that followed in its attempts to return the function and appearance of patients to normal.
-The archives of surgeries used are very interesting to look at.
+The archives of surgeries used are a fascinating read.

 Both nationally and internationally the vast majority of cosmetic surgery is performed by Specialist Plastic Surgeons.

 Internationally there are societies for cosmetic surgery.
 They include the International Society of Aesthetic Plastic Surgery throughout Europe.
 The American Society for Aesthetic Plastic Surgery within the United States and the British Association of Aesthetic Plastic Surgeons in the UK.
-Australia’s corresponding body is of course the Australasian Society of Aesthetic Plastic Surgeons (ASAPS).
+In Australia, it’s of course, the Australasian Society of Aesthetic Plastic Surgeons (ASAPS).

 Training in cosmetic surgery for Specialist Plastic Surgeons has been integrated into plastic surgery training courses.
 This is a prolonged period of training involving both Public Hospital and Private Hospital training and apprenticeship in both plastic and cosmetic surgery.